Noreen-Khoso/Noreen-Khoso/README.md

 - 👋 Hi, I’m @Noreen-Khoso
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning MERN FullStack Developer
-- 💞️ I’m looking to collaborate on developer
 - 📫 How to reach me @Noreen-Khoso

 <!---